sylvain1811/BDA-Project/README.md

 Then you can use the script `run-app-in-cluster.sh` to upload the packaged app and submit a new job.
 It requires 2 arguments which are the cluster name and the master DNS name.

 :warning: Spark bin folder needs to be in your PATH.
-You can update your PATH variable by adding `export PATH=$PATH:/path/to/spark-2.4.3-bin-hadoop2.7/bin` in `.env` file, which will be sourced automatically by running the following script.
+You can update your PATH variable by adding `export PATH=$PATH:/path/to/spark-2.4.3-bin-hadoop2.7/bin` in `.env` file in the `aws-configuration` folder, which will be sourced automatically by running the following script.

 ```bash
 $ cd aws-configuration